 Until then – game on! 🚀

 At Admix, we focus on user-friendly ads that are integrated with the gameplay, similar to product placements.
-In-game ads are the perfect environment for brands to place their ads programmatically and engage users while they play, without being intrusive and creating a bad experience.
+In-play ads are the perfect environment for brands to place their ads programmatically and engage users while they play, without being intrusive and creating a bad experience.
 Get in touch to schedule a chat!

 Stay on top of the game! 🎮